63 Niche Website Ideas and Successful Site Examples to Inspire You

 BabyGearLab.com is basically the baby's gear version of OutdoorGearLab.com.
 It has the same theme and site structure as OutDoorGearLab.com.
 While it doesn't express that this site is owned by the same people, it's probably operated by the same group.

 The structure is very similar and the focus is definitely Amazon Affiliate income for this site.
 The cool thing about this site is that they actually have some really good reviews and content.
 It's similar to TheWireCutter.com - but niched down, which is a popular route that most sites are going these days.

-While the traffic estimates are lower than some of the other sites on this list, people in the baby gear niche are an important customer base because they definitely purchase products.
+While the traffic estimates are lower than some of the other sites on this list, people in the baby gear niche are an important customer base because they definitely purchase products (and you'll definitely want to check out our list of the best baby products affiliate programs ).
 This is a big industry and I would guess that the conversion rate for this site is slightly higher than OutDoorGearLab.com.

 Typically when someone researches a baby product, they are typically looking to buy that baby product.
 If someone is researching a tent, they may just be looking around at different options that they can compare for their next camping trip - not necessarily to buy that tent.